Trajan: Local notables' building projects

-Furthermore, according to the Digest, Trajan decreed that when a city magistrate promised to achieve a particular public building, his heirs inherited responsibility for its completion.
+According to the Digest, Trajan decreed that when a city magistrate promised to achieve a particular public building, his heirs inherited responsibility for its completion.

 Correctores

-Imerial correctores, one of Trajan's authoritarian innovations, were appointed to audit the civic finances of the technically free Greek cities, with the goal to curb the overenthusiastic spending on public works that served to channel ancient rivalries between neighbouring cities; but as Pliny wrote to Trajan, this had as its most visible consequence a trail of unfinished or ill-kept public utilities.
+Imperial correctores, one of Trajan's authoritarian innovations, were appointed to audit the civic finances of the technically free Greek cities, with the goal to curb the overenthusiastic spending on public works that served to channel ancient rivalries between neighbouring cities; but as Pliny wrote to Trajan, this had as its most visible consequence a trail of unfinished or ill-kept public utilities.
 The first known corrector was charged with a commission "to deal with the situation of the free cities", as it was felt that the old method of ad hoc intervention by the Emperor and/or the proconsuls had not been enough to curb the pretensions of the Greek notables.
-As Pliny wrote to Trajan, this system had as its most visible consequence a trail of unfinished or ill-kept public utilities.

 Nevertheless, while the office of corrector was intended as a tool to curb any hint of independent political activity among local notables in the Greek cities, the correctores themselves were all men of the highest social standing entrusted with an exceptional commission.
 The post seems to have been conceived partly as a reward for senators who had chosen to make a career solely on the emperor's behalf.
 Therefore, in reality the post was conceived as a means for "taming" both Greek notables and Roman senators.